NeCTAR-RC/nectarcloud-tier0doco/articles/Cloud Expert--DOCID19/Authentication--DOCID41/Getting Started--DOCID74.md

 the key conversion.

-After you download the files from the above links, you can double click the puttygen.exe file to launch puttygen and you should see the below screenshot:
+After you download the files from the above links, you can double click the puttygen.exe file to launch puttygen and you should see the following window:

 ![`puttygen1`](images/puttygen1.png)

-Then you can click 'Import Key' item from the 'Conversions' menu.
-Please see the below screenshot:
+Then you can click 'Import Key' item from the 'Conversions' menu:

 ![`puttygen2`](images/puttygen2.png)

 You select the private key you saved before and click 'Ok'.

 You can then click 'Export OpenSSH Key' from the 'Conversions'.
-Click yes for not saving key with a password and provide a file name for the key.
-Please see the below screenshot:
+Click 'yes' for not saving key with a password, and provide a file name for the key:

 ![`puttygen3`](images/puttygen3.png)

-After you successfully converted the key, you can use it in putty to login to Virtual Machines.
-Please see the below instructions for how to login using key via putty.
+Using putty to log on to the virtual machine:

-- Double click putty.exe to launch putty.
-See below screenshot:
+- Double click putty.exe to launch putty:

 ![`putty1`](images/putty1.png)

-- You can click 'Auth' under 'Connection' and then click 'Browse' button to load the private key you generated from above.
-See the below screenshot:
+- You can click 'Auth' under 'Connection' and then click 'Browse' button to load the private key you generated from above:

 ![`putty2`](images/putty2.png)